Boat ownership costs and budgeting

 Predicting the future has never been easy and the days in which you could be reasonably confident that inflation would be sufficiently high for a well looked after second-hand boat to maintain its cash value have long gone.
-Similarly, 15 years ago dealers liked to suggest that a new vessel might lose the value of the VAT in its first three years, but the figure is now much higher.

 The big question is how much do we need to budget for depreciation?
 That’s a much harder one to answer, although a good starting point is that there are plenty of examples of boats that, once all the extras are priced in, lose around 50 per cent of their initial value over their first six or seven years.
 Beyond this age the figures start to become more muddied, partly because once a boat nears 10 years old some owners will already have started updating equipment.